-4. Ayutthaya Temples Route
+5) Ayutthaya Temples Route

 Here is a perfectly doable list of temples to visit in a day with a map of the route to get from one to the next.
 If you see more temples that you want to add onto the list, feel free to check them out as well.

 » Wat Yai Chai Mongkhon